cschu/cloud-cluster-setup/README.md

 - a slurm cluster built by BiBiGrid
 - enabled slurm accounting (`sacct`) to demonstrate job/resource monitoring
-- users logging into the system via tljh, providing a JupyterLab interface with access to the slurm cluster
+- users logging into the system via tljh (https://readthedocs.org/projects/the-littlest-jupyterhub/downloads/pdf/latest/), providing a JupyterLab interface with access to the slurm cluster

 **Do not use the `full_setup.sh`, it's not working currently.**